masc-ucsc/docs/docs/pyrope/02-basics.md

 it wants to be a fully defined deterministic independent of implementation.
-Pyrope is deterministic in the synthesizable, the `puts` determinism is achieved not by serializing the calls, but to delay the output until the end of the cycle To illustrate the point/difference, and how to handle it, it is useful to see a Verilog example.
+Pyrope is deterministic in the synthesizable, the `puts` determinism is achieved not by serializing the calls, but to delay the output until the end of the cycle.
+To illustrate the point/difference, and how to handle it, it is useful to see a Verilog example.